nhaouari/obsidian-textgenerator-plugin/README.md

 # Interact with GPT-3

 There are several paid text editors based on GPT3.
-You can, for example, search on YouTube about videos about on these editors and use the same commands directly on GPT3 using Text Generator Plugin.
+You can, for example, search on YouTube about videos about on these editors and use the same prompts directly on GPT3 using Text Generator Plugin.

 One of the most famous paid tools in the market is [Jasper](https://jasper.ai?special=qHt_szZ).
-In Jasper, there are pre-built workflows known as [Recipes](./recipes.md) that contain a series of Jasper (text editor based on GPT-3) commands to help you create content with Jasper using a repeatable process.
+In Jasper, there are pre-built workflows known as [Recipes](./recipes.md) that contain a series of Jasper (text editor based on GPT-3) prompts to help you create content with Jasper using a repeatable process.
 You can use the same commands to generate the content that you want!